If you are fed up with your dog ignoring you, then you are not alone.

 Getting his attention

-You can do this very simply by teaching your dog, that nothing good happens until he looks you squarely in the face and gazes at you for at least five seconds.
+You can do this very simply by teaching your dog, that nothing good happens until he looks you squarely in the face and gazes at you for at least three seconds.

 What sound shall I use?